 Take this for instance: A driver of an SUV is heading home from dinner with friends.
 He is proceeding just a few miles over the speed limit up a hill.
 At the top of the hill is an overpass.
 The driver tops the hill and slams into a tractor trailer that had come off the exit ramp and onto the overpass.
 Who is at fault?
 At first glance, most would assume the speeding driver is at fault.
 Had he been traveling at a safe speed, he may have seen a giant truck in time to stop and avoid the collision.
 That is exactly what an attorney whose experience is just in care wreck cases might think.
 Experience in trucking collisions proves a completely different picture.

-The truck driver was lost.
-The GPS his company provided to him has not been updated according to industry standard and federal regulations.
-Stopping to call into the office will not only make the driver late for his drop-off, but it will also cause him a lot of grief back at the office.
-Instead of calling in, the truck driver pulls up a maps app on his cell phone.
-That map tells him to make a u-turn at the next exit.
+Consider these facts: The truck driver was lost.
+The GPS his company provided to him has not been updated according to industry standards and federal regulations.
+Stopping to call into the office will not only make the driver late for his drop-off, but it will also cause him a lot of grief… he may even lose his bonus.
+Instead, the truck driver pulls up a maps app on his cell phone.
+That map tells him to make a U-turn at the next exit.
 When he pulls off and attempts to cross the overpass, he gets stuck.
 His truck is far too large for the overpass.
 In fact, tractor trailers are not allowed on this overpass whatsoever.
 The truck driver is pinned in and cannot move forward or backward.
-Stunned and embarrassed, the truck driver sits in his truck deciding what to do.
-Meanwhile, an SUV is coming towards him on his passenger side.
+Stunned and embarrassed, the truck driver sits in his truck, deciding what to do.
+Then, he sees an SUV coming towards him on his passenger side.
 The sound of the collision is nearly deafening.